kdon22/o-ui/docs/editor/query-tester/testing.md

 - Tables list renders categories and tables from mocked actions
 - Selecting a table auto‑seeds query to `SELECT * FROM [<table>]`
 - Entering WHERE with placeholders disables Run until values provided
-- Run triggers `tableData.list` with skipCache and displays rows
+- Run triggers `tableData.list` with schema serverOnly and displays rows
 - Results modal opens and renders columns/rows

 Manual checks: